flytbase/flytdocs/source/docs/FlytOS/GettingStarted/TX1Guide.rst

 Telemetry Connection
 """"""""""""""""""""

-Connect the Pixhawk autopilot board’s TELEM2 port to TX1’s UART1 port .
+Connect the TELEM2 port of Pixhawk autopilot to UART1 port of TX1.
 If you are using the TX1 developer kit carrier board , then the UART1 can be found on the J17 connector.
 Visit `this link <https://developer.nvidia.com/embedded/dlc/jetson-tx1-developer-kit-carrier-board-spec>`_ (Page 28 Section 3.7) to view the pinout of TX1's J17 connector.

 .. figure:: /_static/Images/Tx1_Connection.png
   :align: center